How to manage online group work

 Google Chat allows you to have instant conversations either via chat, phone or video call.
 You can either have a one-to-one or group conversation.

-Access the Google Chat Guidance for students
+Access the Google Chat guidance for students (login required)

 Social media (including Facebook, WhatsApp etc)